ob_start() / ob_get_clean()

 Functions for controlling output buffering.
-Output from echo, print_r(), and similar functions is stored in a buffer and can be processed all at once.
+In PHP, sending any output before calling header() causes an error.
+Output buffering lets you hold all output in a temporary buffer to avoid this problem.
+Output from echo, print_r(), and similar functions is stored in the buffer and can be processed all at once.

 Syntax